Honda XRV750: Description and technical

 It was preceded by Honda XRV650 Africa Twin, which was a lighter, higher specification version made in 1988 and 1989 by Honda Racing Corporation with a 650 cc engine producing 50 hp.
 The much earlier Honda XLV750R was a shaft driven motorcycle.

 Built in homage to the giant desert racers of the Paris-Dakar Rally, the Africa Twin is a large, dual sport bike, powered by a softly tuned V-twin engine.
 It has twin headlights, a windscreen, and a long dual seat which stretches back from the tank to an aluminium grabrail and plastic coated luggage rack.
 An aluminium bashplate protects the bottom of the engine from flying rocks and impacts.

-The engine is a 742 cc, liquid-cooled V-twin with SOHC 6-valve and four spark plug.
+The engine is a 742 cc, liquid-cooled V-twin with a single overhead camshaft, 6-valves (3 per cylinder) and four spark plugs (2 per cylinder).
 The long-travel suspension insulates the rider from uneven surfaces.
 The brakes are twin discs at the front and single disc at the rear.